 We in GEER are not seeking to overthrow capitalism but damned if we trust it.
 It needs a much tighter leash to ensure restraint than it has hitherto failed to exercise.
 Profits must not be hinged on consumer led growth.
 This means stronger powers for pricing regulators and a more responsible approach to profit.
 Business should be rewarded for its enterprise, but not when that enterprise exploits society by having a lasting damaging effect on the moral health of society, or indeed the environmental future of our children.

 You can read a more detailed review of the launch on The Green BenchesLike this article?
-Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by making a donation today.
+Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by becoming a Left Foot Forward Supporter today.